eholland7/eholland7.github.io/_posts/2020-03-30-COVID-19-Cases-and-Deaths.md

 ---

-- Use the slider below to display deaths and cases for a date between January 21st and March 31st.
+- Use the slider below to display deaths and cases for a date beginning January 21st.
 - Toggle the buttons to display and hide the number of cases.
 - Move your cursor over the map to view more detail on the exact number of cases and deaths.<br/>